Case publishing guidelines

-Additionally if a case is for one reason or another unique in a way that could lead to identification of an individual then it should also not be uploaded.
-This means that a case which is has been featured in the media is usually inappropriate.
+Additionally, if a case is for one reason or another unique in a way that could lead to the identification of an individual then it should also not be uploaded.
+This means that a case which has been, for example, featured in the media is usually inappropriate.

 The vast majority of radiology departments now have PACS and with that, the ability to export images to disc.
 It is unlikely that taking a photograph of a screen will provide a case that is helpful for the illustration of a sign or disease process.